AI-for-Education/.github/profile/README.md

 ## Projects
 - [**FabData-LLM**](https://github.com/AI-for-Education/fabdata-llm): A library for interfacing with various LLM APIs and tools for managing chatbots.
 - [**FabData-parsedoc**](https://github.com/AI-for-Education/fabdata-parsedoc): A library for document text extraction and content parsing / summarisation / interpretation.
 - [**Redis Stack Server ACI**](https://github.com/AI-for-Education/redis-stack-server-ACI): A tool for automated deployment of a TLS-enabled Redis Stack server as an Azure Container Instance.
-This could be used for example to host a vector database for Retrieval Augmented Generation (RAG).
+This could be used, for example, to host a vector database for Retrieval Augmented Generation (RAG).
 - **More to come**: watch this space as we publish more - or contribute yourself!

 ## Get Involved
 We encourage contributions from educators, developers, and AI enthusiasts.
 Check out our individual project pages for more details on how to contribute.

+## Publications, Papers, and Presentation
+We are continually developing papers, presentations, and publications that share our work.
+You can access these on our website, [https://AI-for-education.org] with select works linked below.
+- [**Coming Soon**]

 ## Resources
 Find tutorials, documentation, and guides in our various project repositories and on [https://AI-for-education.org] to help you get started with AI in education.